Mrlxz/DMGFE/README.md

 ## We will put all the codes up after the paper is officially published
 ## Installation
 First you have to make sure that you have all dependencies in place.
-You can create an anaconda environment called *DRTN* using
+You can create an anaconda environment called *DMGFE* using

 ```
-conda env create -n DRTN python=3.7 ## recommended python=3.7+
+conda env create -n DMGFE python=3.7 ## recommended python=3.7+
-conda activate DRTN
+conda activate DMGFE
 sudo pip3 install torch torchvision
 sudo pip3 install numpy scipy matplotlib
 sudo pip3 install dlib